Catnip: Cultivation

 Nepeta cataria is cultivated as an ornamental plant for use in gardens.
 It is also grown for its attractant qualities to house cats and butterflies.

 The plant is drought-tolerant and deer-resistant.
 It can be a repellent for certain insects, including aphids and squash bugs.
 Catnip is best grown in full sunlight and grows as a loosely branching, low perennial.

 The cultivar Nepeta cataria 'Citriodora', also known as lemon catmint, is known for the strong lemon-scent of its leaves.

 Biological control

 The iridoid that is deposited on cats who have rubbed themselves against the plants and scratched the surfaces of catnip and silver vine (Actinidia polygama) leaves repels mosquitoes.
 The compound iridodial, an iridoid extracted from catnip oil, has been found to attract lacewings that eat aphids and mites.

 As an insect repellent

 Nepetalactone is a mosquito and fly repellent.
 Oil isolated from catnip by steam distillation is a repellent against insects, in particular mosquitoes, cockroaches, and termites.
 Research suggests that, while it may be a more effective spatial repellant than DEET, it is not as effective as SS220 or DEET when used on human skin.
+However, a more recent 2026 study found that a 6% catnip lotion was in fact just as effective as DEET, with researchers noting that commercially available mosquito repellents like DEET are not always a practical solution due to cost.